The Golden Rule in All Religions

 — Donald W. Pfaff, Ph.D., neuroscientist

 One of the great things about the Golden Rule is its sheer simplicity and pithiness.
-It can capture an entire moral infrastructure in a short phrase There’s nothing complicated about this.
+It can capture an entire moral infrastructure in a short phrase.
+There’s nothing complicated about this.
 It is only logical that when we all treat each other the way we would want to be treated, we all flourish.
 The Golden Rule works in the spirit of enlightened self-interest.
-So, if you throw garbage out on the street, the resulting filth will generate disease which will impact all equally, for bacteria does not recognize class or color.
-Climate change effects all, so it makes sense to mind one’s carbon footprint.
+So, if you throw garbage out on the street, the resulting filth will generate disease, which will impact everyone equally, for bacteria do not recognize class or color.
+Climate change affects all, so it makes sense to mind one’s carbon footprint.
 Think how wonderful the world would be if we could all finally put this one simple Golden Rule into action on a day-to-day basis!